hirosystems/stacks-subnets/docs/getting-started.md

 #### Publish contract script

-First, let's define a script to publish a contract.
-We'll be deploying multiple contracts, so this script takes 4 arguments to make it reusable:
+We'll start with a script to publish a contract.
+To make it reusable, we'll allow this script to handle some command line arguments:

 1. Contract name
 2. Path to contract
 3. Network layer (1 = Stacks, 2 = Subnet)
-4. Nonce
+4. The deployer's current account nonce

 _publish.js_: